feelinglovelynow/ace-graph-database/README.md

     * AceUser > email > passwordless
 1. Test relationship props update + guidance
 1. External: Property to Prop
-1. No uid or _uid as prop name
 1. No more embedded functions (so I stop creating the same fn multiple times)
 1. jsdoc returns for each function
 1. jsdoc comment for each prop